 *Note: Amanda is not currently taking new clients.

 Wendy Alm, MA, LMFT

 Wendy Alm is a licensed associate marriage and family therapist who is passionate about helping individuals, couples, and families lead their best lives through strengthening relationships and focusing on individual growth.
 She specializes in working with people dealing life transitions, at-risk children and their families, and chronically homeless adults.
 Wendy is a strengths-based, solution-focused therapist who believes that people have within them everything necessary to reach their goals and become the best version of themselves.

 To set up an appointment, or read more about Wendy,

 Joseph Biancardi, MA, LP

 Joseph Biancardi is passionate about his work and engaging clients in the process of transformation.
 You'll find him to be warm, friendly, and inviting.
 Joseph works primarily with men and couples, specializing in men's health, spiritual formation, professionals struggling with anxiety or depression, and relationship health.
 Joseph practices from a blended approach, incorporating the best of insight-oriented cognitive behavioral traditions.
 He favors practical interventions and will often assign readings or writing to leverage the time between sessions.
 Joseph often employs a very useful technique called EMDR (Eye Movement Desensitization Reprocessing) therapy when treating trauma or areas where clients experience "being stuck."
 Joseph enjoys incorporating clients' faith practices into their therapy and is welcoming to all.
-Joseph also serves as the Assistant Director of the Counseling Services at the University of Northwestern-St. Paul.
+Joseph also serves as the Director of the Counseling Services at the University of Northwestern-St. Paul.
 When he's not working with clients, you'll find Joseph hanging out with his family and friends, catching a baseball game or camping.
 He is a sports enthusiast and leads an active life.